 Various indoor sources can off-gas volatile organic compounds, and concentrations of VOCs are typically higher indoors than they are outdoors.
 VOCs include compounds such as formaldehyde, benzene, and toluene.

 VOCs can be emitted by furniture, paints, paint strippers, and cleaning supplies.
-While not always the case, the higher volatility of VOCs can be a fire hazard in certain cases.
+While not always the case, the higher volatility of VOCs can be a fire hazardOpens in a new tab. in certain cases.
 If a VOC is combustible, it can burst into flames even at low concentrations.

-VOCs are particularly harmful because they can lead to both short-term and long-term health effects.
+VOCs are particularly harmful because they can lead to both short-term and long-term health effectsOpens in a new tab..
 This means that you don’t need to be exposed to a VOC for very long before it affects you.
 And in some cases, the damage can get very serious.

 While short-term effects of VOCs can include momentary symptoms like difficulty breathing, dizziness, and nausea, chronic exposure to VOCs can lead to organ damage, chronic headaches and nausea, and even life-threatening illness later in life.

-Additionally, indoor concentrations of VOCs are reported to be two to five times higher than outdoor concentrations.
+Additionally, indoor concentrations of VOCsOpens in a new tab. are reported to be two to five times higher than outdoor concentrations.
 Not only are you exposed to pollutants in your own home, but the air in your home is likely more harmful than the air outside.

 How Can You Minimize the Effects of Indoor Pollution?